 What happens after I submit my work?

 You will receive acknowledgement that we have received your work, usually within 48 hours of sending it to us.
 Your work will be read ‘in-house’ and by at least one other trusted reader.
 We love independent authors, and aim to publish as much high quality work as possible.
 If we love the work you have submitted, or know we would love to work with you to improve it, then we will be in touch in 4–6 weeks, to give you the good news.
 We will then issue you with a contract, which you need to review, and sign.
 We will then work with you on editing your book, and during this time your book cover will be designed, in consultation with you.
-When a final draft of your work has been agreed by us and you, it will then be proofread by us.
+When a final draft of your work has been agreed by us and you, it will then be proofread.
 All editing and proofreading is performed by qualified and experienced editors and proofreaders.

 Your book will be formatted for e-book and, if applicable, hard copy, and you will be given a proof e-copy to check, prior to publication.